sharathsriv/campus-pickup-sports/src/frontend/README.md

   - `POST /api/games/{id}/join/` – join game
 - Hook Create Game page to `POST /api/games/`

-This work will be done by the backend owner and is **not part of my CS 520 frontend deliverable**.
+This work will be done by the other team members.

 ---